solaranamnesis/Hermann-Karsten/full-text-english.md

 These above-mentioned authors, Kesselmeyer quite superbly, consider the light-balls and falling meteorites as atmospheric sublimation structures of mineral fumes emitted by our volcanoes; and, admittedly, the chemist analyzing the volatility of all these mineral substances is at a great disadvantage in his quantitative analysis before this property of solid bodies is adequately discerned to exist, often only made perceptible in a regrettable way.

 Furthermore, any visitor of an active volcano knows the interesting phenomena of the continuous steam of these often glowing volcanoes at night time.
 With water at the same time, which constitutes the greater part of this vapor, welling up the steady resistant crater, pulverized or vaporous elements of the rocks, which is pervaded by the blistering mineral water steam: pulverized masses, so-called volcanic ash, which during high activity add molten rock to the more or less comprehensive rock fragments.
+The latter soon fall more or less back to Earth, but the powderized portion is carried along with the water vapor to astonishing heights, dispersing in the upper regions of the atmosphere.
+With great pleasure I viewed the fascinating spectacle, which was granted to me by Puracé in the Cordilleras, of a 5000' high column of vapor, which in the calm atmosphere swelled vertically in height, at first tempestuously swirlling out of the crater's summit, then rising more slowly, until, at a specific height, it spreads out horizontally and forms a cloud layer, this in turn again provokes the upper fringes of the atmospheric layers.

 ...